Baby Carriers & Slings

 11. Retention, Assignment

-12. Special Conditions for Processing Goods According to Specific Customer Specifications
+12. Special Conditions for the Processing of Goods According to Customer Specifications

 2) Conclusion of Contract

-2.1 The product descriptions displayed in the Seller's online shop do not constitute binding offers from the Seller but serve as an invitation for the Customer to make a binding offer.
+2.1 The product descriptions displayed in the Seller’s online shop do not constitute binding offers by the Seller but are intended to prompt a binding offer by the Customer.

-2.2 The Customer can submit the offer using the online order form integrated into the Seller's online shop.
-After placing the selected goods and/or services in the virtual shopping cart and completing the electronic order process, the Customer submits a legally binding offer concerning the goods and/or services in the shopping cart by clicking the button that completes the order process.
-Furthermore, the Customer may also submit the offer by phone, fax, email, mail, or online contact form to the Seller.
+2.2 The Customer can submit an offer via the online order form integrated into the Seller’s online shop.
+After placing the selected goods and/or services in the virtual shopping cart and completing the electronic ordering process, by clicking the button that concludes the order, the Customer makes a legally binding contractual offer regarding the goods and/or services in the shopping cart.
+The offer may also be submitted to the Seller by telephone, fax, e-mail, post, or online contact form.

-2.3 The Seller can accept the Customer's offer within five days by
+2.3 The Seller may accept the Customer’s offer within five days by:

-• sending the Customer a written order confirmation or a confirmation in text form (fax or email), with the date of receipt of the order confirmation by the Customer being decisive, or
+• sending the Customer a written order confirmation or an order confirmation in text form (fax or e-mail), with the receipt of the order confirmation by the Customer being decisive, or

-• delivering the ordered goods to the Customer, with the date of receipt of the goods by the Customer being decisive, or
+• delivering the ordered goods to the Customer, with the receipt of the goods by the Customer being decisive, or

-• asking the Customer for payment after the order has been placed, or
+• requesting payment from the Customer after the order has been placed, or

-If several of the above alternatives are available, the contract is concluded at the moment when one of the above alternatives occurs first.
-The acceptance period starts on the day after the offer is sent by the Customer and ends with the expiry of the fifth day following the day the offer was sent.
-If the Seller does not accept the Customer's offer within the above period, this is considered a rejection of the offer, and the Customer is no longer bound by their declaration of intent.
+If several of the above alternatives apply, the contract is concluded at the time the first alternative occurs.
+The deadline for acceptance begins on the day following the Customer’s offer submission and ends at the close of the fifth day following that submission.
+If the Seller does not accept the Customer’s offer within this period, this is considered a rejection of the offer, and the Customer is no longer bound by their declaration of intent.

-2.4 If the Customer selects a payment method offered by PayPal, the payment processing is carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22-24 Boulevard Royal, L-2449 Luxembourg (hereinafter referred to as "PayPal"), under the terms and conditions of PayPal, available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full, or - if the Customer does not have a PayPal account - under the terms and conditions for payments without a PayPal account, available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
-If the Customer pays via a PayPal payment method selectable during the online order process, the Seller hereby accepts the Customer's offer at the moment the Customer clicks the button to complete the order process.
+2.4 If the Customer selects a payment method offered by PayPal, payment processing is carried out via the payment service provider PayPal (Europe) S.à r.l. et Cie, S.C.A., 22–24 Boulevard Royal, L-2449 Luxembourg (hereinafter referred to as “PayPal”), under PayPal’s terms of use available at https://www.paypal.com/de/webapps/mpp/ua/useragreement-full or, if the Customer does not have a PayPal account, under the terms for payments without a PayPal account available at https://www.paypal.com/de/webapps/mpp/ua/privacywax-full.
+When the Customer uses a PayPal payment method available during checkout, the Seller already declares acceptance of the Customer’s offer at the time the Customer clicks the button concluding the order process.

-2.5 When the Customer submits an offer via the Seller's online order form, the contract text will be stored by the Seller and transmitted to the Customer after the order is sent in text form (e.g., email, fax, or letter).
-The Seller does not provide further access to the contract text.
-If the Customer has created a user account in the Seller's online shop before submitting their order, the order details will be archived on the Seller's website and can be accessed by the Customer free of charge via their password-protected user account by providing the corresponding login details.
+2.5 When a contract is concluded via the Seller’s online order form, the contract text is stored by the Seller and sent to the Customer in text form (e.g., e-mail, fax, or letter) after the order has been placed.
+Beyond that, the Seller does not make the contract text accessible.
+If the Customer has set up a user account in the Seller’s online shop before placing the order, the order data is archived on the Seller’s website and can be accessed by the Customer via their password-protected user account using the relevant login data, free of charge.

-2.6 Before submitting the order via the Seller's online order form, the Customer can recognize possible input errors by carefully reading the information displayed on the screen.
-A useful technical tool for better recognition of input errors can be the zoom function of the browser, which enlarges the display on the screen.
-The Customer can correct their entries during the electronic order process using the usual keyboard and mouse functions until clicking the button that completes the order process.
+2.6 Before placing a binding order via the Seller’s online order form, the Customer can identify any input errors by carefully reading the information displayed on the screen.
+A useful technical aid for better detecting input errors may be the browser’s zoom function, which enlarges the display on the screen.
+Input can be corrected using the standard keyboard and mouse functions until the Customer clicks the button concluding the ordering process.

-2.8 Order processing and contact generally take place via email and automated order processing.
-The Customer must ensure that the email address provided for order processing is correct, so that emails sent by the Seller can be received.
-In particular, the Customer must ensure that all emails sent by the Seller or third parties authorized by the Seller for order processing can be delivered when using SPAM filters.
+2.8 Order processing and contact usually take place via e-mail and automated order processing.
+The Customer must ensure that the e-mail address provided for order processing is correct so that e-mails sent by the Seller can be received.
+In particular, when using spam filters, the Customer must ensure that all e-mails sent by the Seller or third parties commissioned by the Seller to process the order can be delivered.

-2.9 If the parties have agreed on special conditions, these do not generally apply to concurrent and future contractual relationships with the Customer.
+2.9 If the parties have agreed to special conditions, these shall generally not apply to concurrent and future contractual relationships with the Customer.

-2.10 In the event of the Customer's inability to fulfill their obligations towards the Seller, the Seller may terminate existing exchange contracts with the Customer by withdrawal without notice.
-This also applies in the case of an insolvency application by the Customer.
-Sections 321 BGB and 112 InsO remain unaffected.
-The Customer will inform the Seller in writing in advance about any imminent inability to pay.
+2.10 In the event of the Customer’s financial inability to fulfill their obligations to the Seller, the Seller may terminate existing reciprocal contracts with the Customer without notice by rescission.
+This also applies in the event of the Customer filing for insolvency.
+Section 321 BGB and Section 112 InsO remain unaffected.
+The Customer shall inform the Seller early in writing of impending insolvency.

 3) Prices and Payment Terms

-3.1 Unless otherwise stated in the Seller's product description, the prices listed are net prices, which are subject to the applicable value-added tax.
-Packaging and shipping costs, loading, insurance (especially transport insurance), customs duties, and taxes will be charged separately, if applicable.
+3.1 Unless otherwise stated in the product description, the prices stated are net prices, which are subject to the statutory VAT.
+Packaging and shipping costs, loading, insurance (especially transport insurance), customs duties, and taxes may be charged separately, where applicable.

-3.2 For deliveries to countries outside the European Union, additional costs may arise that are not the responsibility of the Seller and must be borne by the Customer.
-These include, for example, fees for money transfers by credit institutions (e.g., transfer fees, exchange rate fees) or import duties and taxes (e.g., customs duties).
-Such costs may also arise with regard to money transfers, even if the delivery is not made to a country outside the European Union, but the Customer makes the payment from a country outside the European Union.
+3.2 For deliveries to countries outside the European Union, additional costs may arise in individual cases, for which the Seller is not responsible and which the Customer must bear.
+These include, for example, fees for money transfers through banks (e.g., transfer fees, currency exchange fees) or import duties and taxes (e.g., customs duties).
+Such costs may also arise in relation to the money transfer if the delivery is not made to a country outside the European Union, but the Customer makes the payment from a country outside the European Union.

-3.3 The Customer has various payment options available, which are stated in the Seller's online shop.
+3.3 The Customer has various payment options available, which are provided in the Seller’s online shop.

 3.4 If prepayment by bank transfer is agreed, payment is due immediately after the contract is concluded, unless the parties have agreed on a later due date.

-3.5 If the SEPA direct debit payment method is selected, the invoice amount is due after the issuance of a SEPA direct debit mandate, but not before the expiry of the pre-notification period for the payment.
-The direct debit is collected when the ordered goods leave the Seller's warehouse, but not before the expiry of the pre-notification period.
-Pre-notification ("Pre-Notification") is any communication (e.g., invoice, policy, contract) from the Seller to the Customer announcing the direct debit.
+3.5 If the payment method SEPA direct debit is selected, the invoice amount is due after the issuance of the SEPA direct debit mandate, but not before the deadline for the pre-notification for payment has passed.
+The direct debit will be collected when the ordered goods leave the Seller's warehouse, but not before the deadline for the pre-notification.
+Pre-notification is any notification (e.g., invoice, policy, contract) from the Seller to the Customer that announces a debit via SEPA direct debit.
+If the direct debit is not honored due to insufficient funds in the Customer's account or because of incorrect bank account details, or if the Customer objects to the debit despite not being entitled to do so, the Customer must bear the fees incurred from the bank’s chargeback if the Customer is responsible for it.

-3.6 A payment is considered received once the corresponding amount has been credited to one of the Seller's accounts.
-In the case of delayed payment, the Seller is entitled to charge default interest of 10 percentage points above the applicable base interest rate.
-The Seller's other statutory rights in the event of delayed payment by the Customer remain unaffected.
-If claims are overdue, incoming payments will first be credited to any costs and interest, and then to the oldest claim.
+3.6 A payment is considered received as soon as the corresponding amount is credited to one of the Seller’s accounts.
+In case of payment delay, the Seller is entitled to charge interest for late payment at a rate of 10 percentage points above the applicable base interest rate.
+The Seller’s other statutory rights in case of late payment by the Customer remain unaffected.
+If claims are overdue, incoming payments will first be applied to any costs and interest, then to the oldest claim.

-3.7 If unforeseeable cost increases occur (e.g., currency fluctuations, unexpected price increases from suppliers), the Seller is entitled to pass the price increase on to the Customer.
-However, this applies only if the delivery is to take place later than four months after the conclusion of the contract.
+3.7 If unforeseeable cost increases occur (e.g., currency fluctuations, unexpected price increases by suppliers, etc.), the Seller is entitled to pass on the price increase to the Customer.
+However, this applies only if the delivery is scheduled to take place more than four months after the conclusion of the contract.

 4) Delivery and Shipping Terms

-4.1 The delivery of goods takes place by shipping to the delivery address provided by the Customer, unless otherwise agreed.
-The address provided in the order processing of the Seller is decisive for the execution of the transaction.
+4.1 The delivery of goods is made via shipping to the delivery address provided by the Customer, unless otherwise agreed.
+The delivery address specified in the Seller’s order processing system is decisive for the transaction.

-4.2 The Seller is entitled to make partial deliveries, as long as this is reasonable for the Customer.
-In the case of permissible partial deliveries, the Seller is entitled to issue partial invoices.
+4.2 The Seller is entitled to make partial deliveries, provided this is reasonable for the Customer.
+In the case of permissible partial deliveries, the Seller is also entitled to issue partial invoices.

-4.3 The Seller reserves the right to withdraw from the contract in case of incorrect or improper self-delivery.
-This applies only if the non-delivery is not the fault of the Seller and the Seller has concluded a concrete covering transaction with the supplier with due care.
+4.3 The Seller reserves the right to withdraw from the contract in the event of incorrect or improper self-supply.
+This applies only if the non-delivery is not the fault of the Seller and the Seller has entered into a specific coverage transaction with the supplier with the necessary care.
 The Seller will make all reasonable efforts to procure the goods.
-In the event of unavailability or only partial availability of the goods, the Customer will be informed immediately and the payment will be refunded without delay.
+In the event of non-availability or only partial availability of the goods, the Customer will be immediately informed, and the payment will be promptly refunded.

-4.4 The risk of accidental destruction and accidental deterioration of the sold goods passes to the Customer as soon as the Seller has delivered the item to the carrier, freight forwarder, or other person or institution designated to carry out the shipment.
-This also applies if the Seller bears the shipping costs.
-Transport insurance will only be provided upon special request and at the Customer's expense.
+4.4 The risk of accidental loss or deterioration of the sold goods passes to the Customer as soon as the Seller has delivered the goods to the carrier, freight forwarder, or any other person or institution designated to carry out the shipment.
+This also applies if the Seller bears the cost of transport.
+Transport insurance is only provided at the special request and expense of the Customer.

-4.5 If the delivery of the goods to the Customer is delayed due to reasons for which the Customer is responsible, the risk passes as soon as the Customer is notified that the goods are ready for shipment.
-Any storage costs incurred after the transfer of risk are to be borne by the Customer.
+4.5 In the event of a delay in the shipping of goods to the Customer for reasons attributable to the Customer, the risk passes as soon as the shipping readiness is announced to the Customer.
+Any storage costs incurred after the risk has passed are to be borne by the Customer.

 4.6 Self-pickup is not possible for logistical reasons.